Pack The Suitcases uses affiliate links. If you make a purchase through these links, I earn a commission at no extra cost to you. Thanks!

-I’ve written up everything we did in Copenhagen that I think you’d love too.
+I thought, after my most recent trip, that I should write up how I spent 2 days in Copenhagen and share it as a bit of an itinerary because I feel like I really packed a lot in and you might find it useful.
 But do bear in mind that this isn’t a full itinerary for a first-time visit.
 I’d already done most of the big must-do things in previous trips, so this is me revisiting my favourite things to do in Copenhagen.
 It was actually a really hard post to write, because how do I do my favourite city justice without writing War & Peace?!

-Anyway, I’ll give you the lowdown on what to do in 2 days in Copenhagen but first I’ll give you a bit of a preamble and general city guide full of things you should know before you go…
+Anyway, I’ll give you the lowdown on what to do in 2 days in Copenhagen on a second or third visit below.
+But first I’ll give you a bit of a preamble and general city guide full of things you should know before you go…

 - Food wise, the two-Michelin-star restaurant Noma is the big deal in Copenhagen.
 It’s usually rated the best restaurant in the world but obviously it’s SO expensive.
 If it’s your dream to go, go for it.

 - If you’re just after some New Nordic cuisine (as they call it), you can get fancy tasting menus with Noma-style foraging/experimentation going on for half the price.
 I love Radio for this.
 It’s about £100ish between us for 5 courses at lunchtime and totally worth it.
 Definitely the best ‘fancy’ meal I’ve ever had.